 - build-up of manure

-- worsening of air quality — ammonia from manure builds up.
+- poor air quality — ammonia from manure builds up quickly in an overcrowded coop.
 Ammonia is harmful to their eyes and lungs (they are more susceptible to it than we are, as humans).

-- more broken eggs in a laying flock
+- more broken eggs from your laying flock

 - higher stress on the birds